ziddigsm/FlowLogParsing/Readme.md

 - **Case Insensitivity**: Tags are treated as case-insensitive.
 - **File Formats**: The lookup table should be in CSV format, and the flowlog file should be in TXT format.

-TagCounts: Lists the count of each tag found in the flowlog.
-PortProtocolCombinationCounts: Lists the count of each port-protocol combination found in the flowlog.

 ### Lookup Table Example
 dstport,protocol,tag
 25,tcp,sv_P1